pjacferreira/flow-sequencer/README.md

 But, I prefer to re-invent the wheel (Actually, I don't, I just needed something that made my code easier to read, more granular/reusable).

-So, I created this module, to try to create a BASIC like structure to callbacks.
+So, I created this module, to create a BASIC like structure to callbacks.

-It's probably easier just to show a piece of code to explain how it works:
+It's probably easier just to show a piece of code than explain how it works:

 ```js
 ...